sil-project/EmailCRMBundle/README.md

 This bundle leverages the full potential of both [SymfonyLibrinfoEmailBundle](https://github.com/libre-informatique/SymfonyLibrinfoEmailBundle) and [SymfonyLibrinfoCRMBundle](https://github.com/libre-informatique/SymfonyLibrinfoCRMBundle)

-It is also a proof of concept of how **it is possible** to override the entity mapping of a Symfony bundle !
+It is also a proof of concept of how **it is possible** to override the entity mapping of a Symfony bundle, using the new Design Pattern "Outer Extension" (still a WIP in the Libre Informatique's lab, for the moment)!
 New article coming soon about how we did it...

 ## Usage